Healthy RVing

 Balance & Comfort Trap

-Balance & The Comfort Trap
+The Comfort Trap

 One relaxing day is not the problem.
-It is when comfort starts replacing regular movement day after day.
+It is when that comfort starts replacing regular movement day after day.

 No Space, No Workout Myth

-The "No Space, No Workout" Myth
+The "No Space to Workout" Myth

+A lot of RVers think, “I do not have room to exercise in here.”
 The good news?
 You do not need a gym, a giant living room, or a fancy setup.
-You just need a few simple movements that fit your space and your body.
+You just need a few simple movements that don't take a lot of space.
+Take it outside to get fresh air too.

 My Body Feels Off Problem